Sh3xe/Sh3xe/README.md

 ### Hi there 👋

+I'm a 17 y/o developper, I do c++, javascript, and some python.

+I'm currently working on a math library and a simple minecraft clone with opengl and c++

 <!--
 **Sh3xe/Sh3xe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.